Fatty acid synthesis: Pathway

-The mtFAS pathway consists of at least six individually present enzymes, all encoded by separate genes.
+The mtFAS pathway takes place in the mitochondrial matrix and consists of at least six separate enzymes, each encoded by its own gene.
 This sets it apart from cytosolic fatty acid synthesis, where the multifunctional enzyme fatty acid synthase (FASN) contains all enzymatic activities within a single polypeptide chain and is encoded by a single gene.
-Despite this structural difference, mtFAS and FAS use the same chemistry to build fatty acids.
+Despite this structural difference, mtFAS and cytosolic fatty acid synthesis use the same chemistry to build fatty acids.